benjamine/wear-it-with/README.md

 ### Wear it with rules document

-To obtain the `wear it with tags` arrays we need to define rules.
 We've been talking about to create an admin tool to define links between products, to declare wich product could be wear with other. **I propose to link tags instead of products**.
 I think this is a better approach because you are linking "kinds of product" intead of each single product, so the new products get linked automaticaly when they are tagged.
 These links or rules could be represented as a JSON document:

 ```